 “Do not let your hearts be troubled.
 Trust in God…~John 14:1.”

-So tonight, as I turn out the lights, and I close my eyes, I will rest in the cure.
+So tonight, as I turn out the lights and close my eyes, I will rest in the cure.
 And I will stop allowing my heart to be troubled by thinking and envisioning the moment I no longer have lunch with the Queen.
 Or the day I don’t get to eat a pretend sandwich for breakfast.
-Or the first night I am not able to pray for her every boo-boo.
+Or the first night, I am not able to pray for her every boo-boo.
 Instead, I will trust.
 I will trust in His wisdom.
 In His protection.
 In His love.
 In His faithfulness.
 And ultimately, in His perfect plan.
-Because I know she isn’t just my little princess that I would do anything to protect, but she is His little princess too.
+Because I know she isn’t just my little princess, I would do anything to protect, but she is the His little princess too.

 I would love to connect with you, so if you liked this post, pass it on.
 Then come find Waiting for Baby Bird on the public Facebook page or join me on Instagram @waitingforbabybird.
 I can’t wait to “meet” you!

 If you are looking for a faith-based infertility community of other women who “get it,” then head over to the *PRIVATE* Waiting for Baby Bird Support group for hope + encouragement.
 There you will find opportunities to ask for prayer, watch *LIVE* encouragement videos from me, author of “Waiting for Baby Bird,” enter into exclusive giveaways, as well as be able to share your heart with others on the same path, and so much more!
 So what are you waiting for?
 Find us here!